7 Foods that Can Lower Testosterone Levels Quite Significantly in Men

 …Much like in the case of flaxseeds (see number #1 above), spearmint has been studied on women with high androgen levels, and whom battle with the main cause of that; hirsutism (excessive facial hair growth).

-In this study, the researchers gave 21 women subjects a cup of spearmint tea, 2 times a day, for 5 consecutive days.
-Surprisingly, total testosterone levels didn’t change much, but the bio-available free-testosterone levels did drop by ~30% on average.
-This study was replicated with 42 subjects in 2009, only the duration of the trial was changed to 30 days.
-The results showed that free and total testosterone levels were significantly reduced over the 30 day period in the women who drank spearmint tea.
+In one study, the researchers gave 21 women subjects a cup of spearmint tea, 2 times a day, for 5 consecutive days.
+Surprisingly, total testosterone levels didn’t change much, but the bio-available free-testosterone levels did drop by ~30% on average17.
+The study was replicated with 42 subjects in 2009, only the duration of the trial was changed to 30 days.
+The results showed that free and total testosterone levels were significantly reduced over the 30 day period in the women who drank spearmint tea18.

 Are you a woman battling with hirsutism or a male wistarian rat?
 Probably not, so this isn’t direct proof that similar effects would be seen in human males.
 However, the studies above are still quite heavy evidence towards the fact that the herbs from the mint family and mint foods reduce testosterone levels in men.